Top 10 Cheapest Japanese Schools in Tokyo

 6 month course = ￥440,000 | 12 month course = ￥800,000

-The first school on our cheapest Japanese language school list is Tokyo Galaxy Japanese Language School.
+The first school on our cheapest Japanese language schools in Tokyo list is Tokyo Galaxy Japanese Language School.
 Established in 1986, Tokyo Galaxy is very well known for its unique and excellent curriculum.
-It prides itself on, not only offering a general course but also offering 100 different optional courses where students personalize their study curriculum in order to achieve their personal goals.
+It prides itself on not only offering a general course but also offering 100 different optional courses where students personalize their study curriculum to achieve their personal goals.

 Tokyo Galaxy guarantees courses where students can reach their objectives in terms of academic progression, future employment, or cultural experience.
-It is important for students to be well prepared for the study path that they choose so that they can pursue their dreams of living in Japan.
+Students need to be well prepared for the study path that they choose so that they can pursue their dreams of living in Japan.

 The school’s location is the perfect place for a peaceful study environment.
-It is located near local businesses and financial centers, as well as next to the historical atmosphere of the Edo era, with the famous bridge as the starting point of the Edo Five Routes and Tokyo Stock Exchange.
-On top of that, their building is a solid 8-stories seismic proof building that lets students study at ease.
+It placed near local businesses and financial centers.
+As well as next to the historical atmosphere of the Edo era, with the famous bridge as the starting point of the Edo Five Routes and Tokyo Stock Exchange.
+On top of that, their building is a solid 8-stories seismic-proof building that lets students study at ease.

 Teach English Part-Time at One Coin English